 These assessments help determine where the pain comes from, how much you can move before pain forces you to stop and whether you have muscle spasms.
 They will also help rule out more-serious causes of back pain.

 If there is reason to suspect a specific condition may be causing your back pain, your doctor may order one or more tests:

-- Magnetic resonance imaging (MRI) or computerized tomography (CT) scans.
+- MRI or CT scans.
 These scans can generate images that may reveal herniated disks or problems with bones, muscles, tissue, tendons, nerves, ligaments and blood vessels.

 - Bone scan.
 In rare cases, your doctor may use a bone scan to look for bone tumors or compression fractures caused by osteoporosis.

 - Nerve studies (electromyography, or EMG).
 This test measures the electrical impulses produced by the nerves and the responses of your muscles.
 This test can confirm nerve compression caused by herniated disks or narrowing of your spinal canal (spinal stenosis).

 - What is back pain?
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/health_info/back_pain/back_pain_ff/asp.
 Accessed May 29, 2015.

 - Adult acute and subacute low back pain.
 Bloomington, Minn.: Institute for Clinical Systems Improvement. http://www.icsi.org/low_back_pain/adult_low_back_pain__8.html.
 Accessed June 4, 2015.

 - Back pain facts and statistics.
 American Chiropractic Association. http://www.acatoday.org/level2_css.cfm?T1ID=13&T2ID=68.
 Accessed May 29, 2015.